 - Sudden weight loss – Those using cocaine regularly will experience sudden weight loss.

-- Runny nose or nose bleeds – Though it can be smoked, most users snort the substance up their noses.
-Having a runny nose or frequent nose bleeds are signs that one is using cocaine.
+- A runny nose or nosebleeds – Though it can be smoked, most users snort the substance up their noses.
+Having a runny nose or frequent nosebleeds are signs that one is using cocaine.

 - Strange behavior – There will be a change of mood and changes in behavior.
 Many addicts become defensive, anxious, aggressive and may do other unusual behavior such a stealing to get what they want.

-- Marks on the arms from injections – Some addicts often inject the drug into their veins intravenously, which is more than often the most deadly method.
+- Marks on the arms from injections – Some addicts often inject the drug into their veins intravenously, which is more than usually the most deadly method.